What Were The Long Term Results Of The War

 Wars, especially large-scale conflicts, have a dramatic impact on the global balance of power.
 Treaties are redrawn, alliances forged and broken, and new nations emerge from the ashes of the old.

-• Creation of International Organizations: The desire to prevent future conflicts often leads to the creation of international bodies designed to foster cooperation and resolve disputes peacefully.
+• Creation of International Organizations: The desire to prevent future conflicts often leads to the creation of international bodies designed to support cooperation and resolve disputes peacefully.
 The League of Nations, established after World War I, aimed to prevent another global conflict but ultimately failed.
 The United Nations, founded after World War II, has been more successful in its peacekeeping efforts, though it still faces numerous challenges.

 • Changes in National Borders: Wars frequently result in the redrawing of national borders, either through annexation, secession, or negotiated settlements.
 These border changes can lead to long-term instability, particularly if they disregard existing ethnic or cultural boundaries.
 The partition of India and Pakistan in 1947, a direct consequence of British colonial policies exacerbated by the war, led to mass displacement and enduring communal tensions.